RoxanneIrisTolentino/PortfolioProjects/README.md

 # PortfolioProjects

-Here are the various projects that I've worked on; when possible, I've also included the corresponding datasets.
+Here are the various projects that I've worked on.
 Each project has allowed me to practice and improve my skills, and I've learned a lot from each one.

+When possible, I've also included the corresponding dataset.

 For my Tableau visualizations, please visit https://public.tableau.com/app/profile/roxanneiristolentino